mparley/ac-emblem-tool/README.md

 ## Building

-First install wxWidgets and then clone/download this repo and build it with cmake.
+First install wxWidgets and dependencies and then clone/download this repo and build it with cmake.

     mkdir build
     cmake -S . -B build/
     cmake --build build

-I recommend installing wxWidgets to make things easier on yourself.
-Cmake *will* try to download and build wxWidgets if it doesn't find it on your system but that will make building take a long time and it might not even work if you are missing something wxWidgets requires.
-It's much simpler to get it yourself and put it in your path unless you really *really* don't want to.
+Cmake *will* try to download and build wxWidgets if it doesn't find it on your system but that will make building take a long time and it might not even work if you are missing some dependencies.
+So it's probably better to install from your package manager or something.
+I'm pretty bad with cmake and I know there is some shit I still need to sort out in that area, sorry in advance.

 ## Shout Outs